 Brave & Brilliant Literary Manuscripts

-We accept submissions of poetry, fiction, creative non-fiction, and everything in between from Canadian citizens.
+We accept submissions of poetry, fiction, plays, creative non-fiction, and everything between and beyond, from Canadian citizens or permanent residents.
 Creative works are published in our literary series, Brave & Brilliant.
-We are especially interested in work that challenges genre boundaries, breaks with tradition, and highlights untold stories and unheard voices.
+We are especially interested in work that challenges genre boundaries, breaks with tradition, and that highlights untold stories and unheard voices.
 We welcome literary submissions from authors at all career stages.

 The Approval Process